 4. Make skills functional

 For younger children we often have a calendar song and we tend to do a traditional morning meeting like a circle time in preschool.
-However, as students get older in elementary and then move to middle and high school, the days of the week song is too young for them and we need to focus on how they might use a calendar.
+However, as students get older in elementary and then move to middle and high school, the days of the week song is too young for them.
+And, we need to focus on how they might functionally use a calendar.

 5. Incorporate augmentative communication

 I like simple AAC devices or pictures for this type of activity.
-We don’t lose a lot of time getting it set up, students who are nonverbal can have a voice with a peer, and if you have students with a mix of skills you can accommodate all of them (some with pictures for cueing, some with verbal without cues and some with voice output).
+We don’t lose a lot of time getting it set up.
+Students who are nonverbal can have a voice with a peer.
+And, if you have students with a mix of skills, you can accommodate all of them.
+For instance, some use pictures for cueing, some use verbal without cues and some use voice output devices.

 Example.
 You can have them read the menu for lunch that day.
 Have someone set up a lunch tray like the one above.
 Then, have students make a choice between entrees and side dishes using AAC.

 Set up songs and stories with repetitive phrases recorded on a switch.
 That way a student who is nonverbal can activate it to read or sing the song.